|Frequently Asked Questions|

 No. When defining the construction of a consumer report, the FCRA states in section 603d(2), "Exclusions.
 The term "consumer report" does not include (A) any report containing information solely as to transactions or experiences between the consumer and the person making the report."

-Even though I want to give a good review concerning my good customers, will they mind that their information is being posted on the web?
+Even though I want to give a good review concerning my good customers, is it considered an acceptable practice to post their name, address, etc. on the web?

-No. Most are aware that many "people-search" websites, as well as background check websites already have their information published on the web, including their name, address, phone number and email address.
-For instance, most people can be found on whitepages.com, Pipl.com, fastpeoplesearch.com, truepeoplesearch.com, beenverified.com and many more search websites, as is the case of Austin Jordan of Dayton, OH.
-Giving your "5 star" customer a good review could be very beneficial to them in the future.
+Yes.
+Most are aware that many "people-search" websites, such as whitepages.com, Pipl.com, fastpeoplesearch.com, truepeoplesearch.com, and beenverified.com have already published their information on the web, including their name, address, phone number and email address.
+Giving your "5 star" customer a good review could be very beneficial to them.

 When adding comments to my review, what is acceptable and what should I avoid?